BASIC interpreter: Microcomputer era

 Microsoft ported its interpreter to the MOS 6502, which quickly became one of the most popular microprocessors of the 8-bit era.
 When new microcomputers began to appear, such as the Commodore PET, their manufacturers licensed a Microsoft BASIC, customized to the hardware capabilities.
 By 1978, MS BASIC was a de facto standard and practically every home computer of the 1980s included it in ROM.
 In 1980, as part of a larger licensing deal that included other languages and PC DOS, IBM rejected an overture from Atari and instead licensed MS-BASIC over its own implementation, eventually releasing four versions of IBM BASIC, each much larger than prior interpreters (for instance, Cartridge BASIC took 40 KB).
 Don Estridge, leader of the IBM PC team, said, "IBM has an excellent BASIC--it's well received, runs fast on mainframe computers, and it's a lot more functional than micro-computer BASICs...
 But [its] number of users were infinitesimal compared to the number of Microsoft BASIC users.
 Microsoft BASIC had hundreds of thousands of users around the world.
 How are you going to argue with that?"
 (See Microsoft BASIC for the subsequent history of these different implementations.)

 Many vendors did "argue with that" and used other firms or wrote their own interpreters.
 In September 1978, Shepardson Microsystems was finishing Cromemco 16K Structured BASIC for the Z80-based Cromemco S-100 bus machines.
 Paul Laughton and Kathleen O'Brien then created Atari BASIC as essentially a pared-down version of Cromemco BASIC ported to the 6502.
 In 1979, Warren Robinett developed the BASIC Programming cartridge for Atari, Inc., even though it only supported programs with 9 lines of code (64 characters in total).
-Also in 1979, Texas Instruments released TI BASIC (TI 99/4A) with its TI-99/4, which would sell nearly 3 million systems when revamped as the TI-99/4A.
+Also in 1979, Texas Instruments released TI BASIC with its TI-99/4, which would sell nearly 3 million systems when revamped as the TI-99/4A.
 Sinclair BASIC was developed for the ZX-80 by John Grant and Steve Vickers of Nine Tiles.
 In 1980, Sophie Wilson of Acorn Computers developed Atom BASIC, which she later evolved into BBC BASIC, one of the first interpreters to offer structured BASIC programming, with named DEF PROC/DEF FN procedures and functions, REPEAT UNTIL loops, and IF THEN ELSE structures inspired by COMAL.
 Jan Jones developed SuperBASIC, another British BASIC supporting structured programming, for the Sinclair QL.
 In 1983, Randall Hyde developed SmartBASIC for the Coleco Adam.
 Richard Clayton, Chris Hall, and Paul Overell developed Mallard BASIC for the BBC Micro and Locomotive BASIC for the Amstrad CPC, both supporting commands for an ISAM indexed file system.
 In 1985, MetaComCo released ABasiC for the Amiga and ST BASIC for the Atari ST.